Dem Brudders

 Picture

 When I first attended NUPMA, I met some amazing modelers, including Gary Pollard, who recommended sanding off the raised rivet details on airliner models such as the Airfix 737.
-For my second airliner effort in 1/144 scale, I took his advice.
+He told me that if I ever competed in an "airliners only" model contest, that's what they all did.
+They also like an impossibly shiny finish.
+For my second airliner effort in 1/144 scale, I took his advice--and never went back!
 This model was built around 1987-88.

 Another innovation for me during the period was discovering ATP (Air Transport Photography), a mail order business out of San Jose, CA run by Clint Groves.
 It was great to receive a catalog full of airliner decals that allowed me to pick the scheme I wanted for my model, and not be stuck with the decals that came with the kit.
 Clint had an ad in Finescale Modeler advertising his catalog, and I sent him a buck for the first time in 1987.
 The catalog showed up the same week, and I was hooked.